abochnak/omscs_video_scraper/README.md

 ## Youtube Scraper
 Some of the videos for OMSCS are available on Youtube.
-It hasn't been tested in a while.

 Requires Node install: https://nodejs.org/en/download/